Top 100+ Apex Legends Tips And Tricks [Mega Guide]

 - While in a match, you can switch the skin on a weapon dropped by another player to your loadout.
 Here’s how.

-- If you’re just starting out or struggling to find a go-to loadout, you may find the R-301, G7 Scout, Spitfire, Triple Take, Charge Rifle, and EVA-8 easier to handle than the other weapons in the game.
+- If you’re just starting out or struggling to find a go-to loadout, you may find the R-301, Volt, Spitfire, Triple Take, Charge Rifle, and EVA-8 easier to handle than the other weapons in the game.
 This may, of course, change in future updates.

 - There is no ideal weapon loadout.
 The definition may vary based on each player’s preference or play-style and weapons change with each update to the game.
-There are some that have remained favorites over the past several updates, such as the R-99, Wingman, G7 Scout, and Peacekeeper.
-If the current favorites don’t tickle your fancy, you may want to aim for a balanced loadout that caters for both mid-range bouts and close combat – such as a Flatline paired with an R-99.
+There are some that have remained favorites over the past several updates, such as the R-99, Volt, Wingman, G7 Scout, and Mastiff/Peacekeeper.
+If the current favorites don’t tickle your fancy, you may want to aim for a balanced loadout that caters for both mid-range bouts and close combat, such as a Flatline paired with an R-99.

 - If you reload your gun with a few bullets left in the mag or one in the chamber, you will reload faster.